bemoid/bemoid/scss/components/blockquote/README.md

 # Blockquote

-The Bemoid blockquote component for defining a block of text that is a direct quotation.
+Component for defining a block of text that is a direct quotation.

 ## Installation